-Practising creative parenthood is one of the most challenging yet fun things you can do while your children are growing up.
+Practicing creative parenthood is one of the most challenging yet fun things you can do while your children are growing up.
 For this, you can have a habit tracker for your arts & crafts-related activities to ensure that you and your child spend time doing these things.
 With the bullet journal method, you can check your progress on a daily, weekly, monthly, and even yearly basis!
 Fill up your journal with sketches, doodles, inspirational learnings, and short reflections.
 This will also encourage them to unleash their creative juices and will build a stronger bond between you.
-In this article, we discuss the ways on how art and creativity (in general) can enrich modern motherhood.
+In this article, I discuss the ways on how art and creativity (in general) can enrich modern motherhood.

 Getting inspiration for your bullet journal layouts

 There are lots of sample bullet journal layouts available both online and offline for inspiration, but the main purpose of art journal therapy should still be centered on your personal needs.
 It must work for you!
 Below, I will provide you with some sample templates that you can use to start your journey towards journaling as a therapy.

 By using this layout, you can get a quick look at how your whole month should look like.
 Track your monthly activities for work and personal life, and plan things ahead of time so your schedule can stay organized.
 You may set a monthly goal for your personal well-being and use this monthly layout to check if you are able to fulfil your goals.